What is Withdrawal?

 The Definition of Withdrawal

 The term withdrawal refers to the physiological and psychological changes that a member experiences when he or she suddenly stops consuming an addictive substance.
 When your body is accustomed to high levels of an addictive substance such as alcohol or drugs, your brain chemistry changes.
 You should expect, at the very least, that your withdrawal symptoms will feel the opposite of being intoxicated with alcohol or another drug of choice.

 Understanding the Symptoms of Alcohol Withdrawal

-Some patients enter a detox program to stop or reduce their level of alcohol consumption.
+Some members enter a detox program to stop or reduce their level of alcohol consumption.
 Here are common symptoms of alcohol cessation:

 - Signs of the heightened autonomic nervous system.
 (This part of your brain controls your organs and all essential functions, including breathing, blood pressure, heart rate, and digestion).
 During withdrawal, you could experience high blood pressure, severe sweating, increased heartbeat, and/or shaking/tremors.

 - Heightened activity level in the central nervous system (CNS), which may produce motor seizures

 - Hallucinations or delirium in severe cases of withdrawal